 Install SQL Server Reporting Services

-To download SQL Server 2017 Reporting Services, go to the Microsoft Download Center.
+Download SQL Server 2017 Reporting Services from the Microsoft Download Center.

 Looking for Power BI Report Server?
 See Install Power BI Report Server.

 Upgrading or migrating from a SQL Server 2016 or earlier version of Reporting Services?
 See Upgrade and Migrate Reporting Services.

 Before you begin

 Before you install Reporting Services, review the Hardware and software requirements for installing SQL Server.

 Installing a report server is straightforward.
 There are only a few steps to install the files.

 You do not need a SQL Server Database Engine server available at the time of install.
 You will need one to configure Reporting Services after install.